 Bike Train service between Toronto and Niagara is now provided by GO Transit during the summer months.
-In 2013, the service operated Victoria Day weekend, all weekends and holiday's in July and August, plus Thanksgiving weekend.
+The 2014 service will be in operation Victoria Day weekend, all weekends and holiday's in July and August, plus Canadian Thanksgiving weekend.

 More information on the service is included below.
-2014 schedules will be posted here and on the GO Transit website www.gotransit.com when announced.
+2014 schedules are posted here and on the GO Transit website www.gotransit.com.

 Cycle the Greenbelt!

-The Toronto-Niagara Greenbelt Express provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.
+The Toronto-Niagara Seasonal GO Train Service provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.